MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Shared channel sites

 For Shared Channel sites, only users in the resource tenant are subject to restricted access control.
-External users in the resource tenant will not be subjected to restricted access control policy and will be evaluated per the site’s existing site permissions only.
+Guests in the resource tenant are excluded from the restricted access control policy and will be evaluated per the site’s existing site permissions only.

 **For example:**

-Consider a tenant Contoso which has set up a manual trust relation with another Azure AD organization Fabrikam, via B2B direct connect.
+Consider a tenant Contoso, which has set up a manual trust relation with another Azure AD organization Fabrikam, via B2B direct connect.
 When restricted access control is enabled for a Shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
 Fabrikam users will continue to be evaluated for site permissions only.

 > [!NOTE]i
 > Site permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.